giulio92/GLExtendedWebView/README.md

 init?(coder: NSCoder)
 ```

-has not been implemented in `WKWebView`
+has not been implemented in `WKWebView`.
+So you will probably end up creating it programmatically in your `UIViewController`, but in this way, unless you apply some `NSLayoutConstraint`s, it won't fit and/or update automatically upon rotation.

 ## Requirements
 - Xcode 8.0+